On Television

-Prescribed to treat illnesses ranging from anxiety to schizophrenia, Zyprexa and other atypical antipsychotic medications have been associated with reported cases of diabetes among users.
-The most severe cases have resulted in coma or death.
+Prescribed to treat illnesses ranging from anxiety to schizophrenia, Zyprexa and other atypical antipsychotic medications were associated with reported cases of diabetes among users.
+The most severe cases resulted in coma or death.

-Eli Lilly, maker of Zyprexa, announced in 2005 that it had agreed to settle an estimated 8,000 lawsuits and that it would establish a fund of up to $690 million to settle claims.
+Kline & Specter handled Zyprexa cases, which resulted in manufucaturer Eli Lilly announcing in 2005 that it had agreed to settle an estimated 8,000 lawsuits and that it would establish a fund of up to $690 million to settle claims.
 (See the news release about the settlement.)

-It was more recently alleged, in a December 2006 New York Times article, that Eli Lilly "engaged in a decade-ling effort to play down the risks of Zyprexa" by keeping important information from doctors about the drug's links to obesity and diabetes.
+It had been alleged, in a December 2006 New York Times article, that Eli Lilly "engaged in a decade-ling effort to play down the risks of Zyprexa" by keeping important information from doctors about the drug's links to obesity and diabetes.
 (See article.)

 In an unrelated side effect, the U.S. Food and Drug Administration had previously issued a Public Health Advisory noting that using atypical antipsychotics to treat behavioral disorders in elderly patients with dementia was associated with increased mortality due in most cases to heart failure or infections.